 Wearable Tech’s Big Potential

 There is no doubt that wearable tech has become an increasingly popular market.
 In fact, consumer spending on wearables is expected to reach $54 billion in 2023.
 Wearables have gained traction by making information more readily accessible and convenient through intuitive features.
 Similarly, these same features provide incredible value to workers in operations by boosting productivity and reducing errors.
-Furthermore, the workforce seems as excited for wearables as consumers are.
+Furthermore, the workforce seems as excited about wearables as consumers are.
 In a survey of 500 full and part-time workers, over half are excited about new tech and 35% hope their employers start implementing new technology soon.
-Not only would wearable tech make tasks easier on workers but they can be a useful tool for managers to monitor productivity and even the well-being of their workforce.
+Not only would wearable tech make tasks easier on workers but it can be a useful tool for managers to monitor productivity and even the well-being of their workforce.

 Benefits Of Wearable Tech

 Mobile devices can often be burdensome when you need to set them down to pack or move products.
 However, wearable tech solves this problem while delivering many other benefits: